Tellus Style Guide6

 The Tellus Style Guide is a very compact, lightweight version of grammar and punctuation guideline.
+The contents of the style guide are constantly evolving and subject to change without notice.
 For a more complete and authoritative guideline, consult the Wikipedia Manual of Style.

 Abbreviations and Acronyms

-Neither abbreviations or acronyms can be used alone on first reference no matter how common writers perceive them to be.
+Unless they are very familiar, abbreviations or acronyms should not be used alone on first reference.
 Write out the whole name of the organization in the first instance and insert the abbreviation or acronym in parentheses after it.
 From that point on, use the shorter form.

 - Be aware that adjectives can imply a writer’s opinion.